Shivam2906-ui/E-commerce-Store_Celebal_assignment7/README.md

-# Getting Started with Create React App
+### Prerequisites

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Before you begin, ensure you have met the following requirements:

-install CORS in your browser.
+- Node.js and npm installed on your development machine.

-## Available Scripts
+- Install CORS extension in your Web browser.

-In the project directory, you can run:
+After that In the project directory, you can run:

 ### `npm install`

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:1234) to view it in your browser.
+Open [http://localhost:1234](http://localhost:1234) to view it in your browser.

 The page will reload when you make changes.\